 - Use the Android Auto Desktop Head Unit (DHU) to validate each checklist item.
 The DHU allows you to sideload your app for testing.
 For more information on the DHU, see Testing apps for car screen.

-- Test your app in a vehicle by uploading your app to the alpha/beta channel on Google Play.
-Apps will not work on Auto in vehicles unless they are installed from the Play Store.
+- Test your app in a vehicle by uploading it to the closed or open testing tracks on Google Play.
 For more information, see Alpha and Beta Testing.

 You must also perform all of the same tests running Android Auto independently on a phone screen.
 See Testing apps for phone screen.